Shawn-Yan/shawn_site/README.md

 #TODO
-##1.fix the kindeditor bug when i copy from other pages
+-1.kindeditor font problem
+-2.selected all can delete all problem
+-3.upload image
-##2.Complete the search function in article titile and content
-##2.count read and comment in DB
+-4. complete the search function in article titil -5.and count and comment in DB